GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 Currently only **MySQL 8.0** databases are supported.

 ## Overview of Service
 The Cloud SQL IAM Database Authentication for Groups service at an overview is made of Cloud Scheduler Job(s) and Cloud Run instance(s).

 The Cloud Scheduler Job(s) are configured to run on the interval of your choosing (every 10 mins, 1 hour, daily etc.) When ran, the Cloud Scheduler calls the IAM Database Authentication for Groups Cloud Run service, passing in the configured request body from scheduler, which contains parameters that tell the service which IAM groups and which Cloud SQL instances to sync and manage.

-The Cloud Run service calls the required Google APIs to get a snapshot of the current IAM group(s) members and the current Cloud SQL instance(s) database users, it then adds any new IAM members who have been added to the IAM group since the last sync as a IAM database user on the corresponding Cloud SQL instances.
+The Cloud Run service calls the required Google APIs to get a snapshot of the current IAM group(s) members and the current Cloud SQL instance(s) database users, it then adds any new IAM members who have been added to the IAM group since the last sync as an IAM database user on the corresponding Cloud SQL instances.
 The Cloud Run service then also verifies or creates a database role within each configured database for each configured IAM group.
 Mapping each IAM group to a database role, the service can then GRANT/REVOKE this group role with the appropriate database permissions for the IAM group to all the proper IAM database users who are missing it or should not have it based on the members of the IAM group.

 ## Initial Setup for Service
 There are a few initial setups steps to get the service ready and grant it the permissions needed in order to successfully operate.
 However, after this setup is complete, minimal configuration is needed in the future.